matbishop/Public/heredity/README.md

 # Heredity
-*by Matthew Bishop*

 Requirements: [https://cs50.harvard.edu/ai/2020/projects/2/heredity/#example-joint-probability](https://cs50.harvard.edu/ai/2020/projects/2/heredity/#example-joint-probability)

-The project requires the implementation of AI to help with making inference about a population, where inference will be made on the probibility distribution for each person's genes in the population as well as the probability distribution for whether a person will exhibit the trait in question.
+> The project implements AI to help with making inference about a population, where inference will be made on the probability distribution for each person's genes in the population, as well as the probability distribution for whether a person will exhibit the trait in question.

 This is done with the help of a Bayesian Network.
 The trait in question regards a person having hearing loss, which is dependant (in some cases) on the amount of GJB2 genes the person has.
 This is dependant on the amount of GJB2 genes the persons parents have, subject also to a chance of the gene mutating.